electron/i18n/content/11-x-y/ru-RU/docs/development/electron-vs-nwjs.md

-# Технические различия между Electron и NW.js
+# Technical Differences Between Electron and NW.js

 Like [NW.js][nwjs], Electron provides a platform to write desktop applications with web technologies.
 Both platforms enable developers to utilize HTML, JavaScript, and Node.js.
 On the surface, they seem very similar.